-Highland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Highland is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Highland who work in office and administrative support (15.59%), sales jobs (10.21%), and management occupations (9.21%).
+Unlike some towns, Highland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Highland are a mix of both white- and blue-collar jobs.
+Overall, Highland is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Highland who work in sales jobs (10.64%), office and administrative support (9.79%), and management occupations (9.62%).

-The overall education level of Highland is somewhat higher than in the average US city of 21.84%: 26.75% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Highland citizens is substantially higher than the typical US community, as 30.81% of adults in Highland have at least a bachelor's degree.

-The per capita income in Highland in 2010 was $31,265, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,060 for a family of four.
-However, Highland contains both very wealthy and poor people as well.
+The per capita income in Highland in 2010 was $38,631, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $154,524 for a family of four.

 The people who call Highland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland residents report their race to be White, followed by Asian.
-Important ancestries of people in Highland include Irish, English, Polish, and Italian.
+Important ancestries of people in Highland include German, Irish, English, Polish, and Scottish.

 The most common language spoken in Highland is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.